 We are fortunate to have available a school chaplain currently working four days a week with a pastoral care and mentoring agenda.
 We receive resources from the Federal Government, P&C and local churches and clubs to run this program.
 This is complemented by a World Vision mentoring program known as Kids Hope Aus.
 Ferny Hills State School was the first school in Queensland that ran the program with the Arana Hills Church of Christ.
-It is now run in 70 schools state-wide and the school is celebrated 11 years of the program in 2016.
+It is now run in 70 schools state-wide and the school celebrated 12 years of the program in 2017.
 The school is also fortunate to host mentors from the program.
 The mentors work side by side with individual students to support their needs.

-New procedures were trialled in 2015 for managing Behaviour based on the Positive Behaviour for Learning Program.
+The Positive Behaviour for Learning Program continues to be enhanced across the school.
 The focus of the plan was a consistent program enacted in in all classrooms.
 Sessions were held for parents to understand the processes and these are regularly reiterated at parent nights and assemblies.